 The center provides participants with access to leading-edge studies of new medications, clinical trials and treatments that advance our knowledge of memory problems associated with aging.
 Over the past 30 years, USC physicians and researchers have made major contributions to our knowledge of Alzheimer’s disease, vascular brain injury and memory problems.

-Funded by the National Science Foundation, the goal of this center is to develop the science and engineering of novel biomimetic microelectronic systems (BMES) based on fundamental principles of biology.
-The newly developed systems will allow bi-directional communication with tissue and by doing so enable implantable/portable microelectronic devices to treat presently incurable human diseases such as blindness, paralysis, and memory loss.
-This center is jointly supported by the Keck School of Medicine and the Viterbi School of Engineering.
+Funded by the National Science Foundation, the goal of this center is to develop the science and engineering of novel biomimetic microelectronic systems based on fundamental principles of biology.
+The newly developed systems will allow bidirectional communication with tissue and by doing so enable implantable/portable microelectronic devices to treat presently incurable human diseases such as blindness, paralysis and memory loss.
+This center is jointly supported by the Keck School of Medicine of USC and the USC Viterbi School of Engineering.

 This center comprises a multidisciplinary team of investigators dedicated to furthering the development and use of proteomic technologies to guide doctors in patient management decisions.
 The center is based within the Department of Medicine.

 The Center for Applied Network Analysis (CANA) hosts a twice monthly, two-hour lab meeting in which students, postdoctoral candidates and faculty present work in progress.
 CANA meetings cover a diverse set of topics centered around conducting research using the social network approach.
 CANA also organizes workshops on technology and techniques for conducting analysis.

 The Center for Genetic Epidemiology studies the genetic factors that contribute to disease, with a major focus on diverse populations that have different risks of developing disease.
 The center also concentrates on the establishment of population-based resources and the development and application of genomic methods for understanding the genetic basis of disease.